PavelCz/starter-hugo-academic/content/authors/admin/_index.md

     icon_pack: fas
     link: https://scholar.google.co.uk/citations?user=1O1nONQAAAAJ
 organizations:
-  - name: Technical University of Munich
+  - name: University of Southern California
     url: ""
-  - name: UC Berkeley
 education:
   courses:
+    - course: PhD in Computer Science (Artificial Intelligence)
+      institution: University of Southern California
+      year: ""
     - course: MSc in Computer Science (Artificial Intelligence)
       institution: Technical University of Munich
-      year: ""
+      year: "2023"
     - course: BSc in Engineering Science
       institution: Technical University of Munich
-      year: ""
+      year: "2020"
 superuser: true
 highlight_name: true
 title: Pavel Czempin
 email: "<firstname> at czemp.in"
 external_link: https://czemp.in/
 ---
-Pavel Czempin is a master's student at the Technical University of Munich and a former visiting researcher at the Center for Human-Compatible AI at UC Berkeley.
-His research interests include reinforcement learning, robust AI systems and AI safety.
+Hi There!
+I'm a PhD student in Computer Science at the University of Southern California.
+I work at the [USC Learning and Interactive Robot Autonomy Lab](https://liralab.usc.edu/), advised by [Erdem Biyik](https://ebiyik.github.io/).
+I have prviously done research at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley and [Fraunhofer AISEC](https://www.aisec.fraunhofer.de/) and have a Master's degree from the Technical University of Munich.

+Feel free to reach out, I'm interested in collaborating!